Protesters rally in Capitol rotunda on 50th anniversary of Roe v. Wade

-Protesters marched a mile up State Street from the University of Wisconsin campus in subfreezing temperatures.
+Protesters at the Women’s March rally marched a mile up State Street from the University of Wisconsin campus in subfreezing temperatures on Sunday, January 22, 2023.
 Photo by Baylor Spears/Wisconsin Examiner.

 Protesters from around the nation packed every level of the Wisconsin Capitol Rotunda on Sunday to voice their frustration and opposition to the U.S. Supreme Court’s decision that nullified federally protected abortion rights, giving states the final say on whether the procedure is legal.